jrblevin/markdown-mode/README.md

     With a numeric prefix <kbd>N</kbd>, insert the string in position <kbd>N</kbd>
     (counting from 1).

+  * Footnotes: <kbd>C-c C-a f</kbd>

+    <kbd>C-c C-a f</kbd> inserts a footnote marker at the point, inserts a
+    footnote definition below, and positions the point for inserting the footnote text.
+Note that footnotes are an extension to Markdown and are not supported by all processors.

+  * Wiki Links: <kbd>C-c C-a f</kbd>

+    <kbd>C-c C-a w</kbd> inserts a wiki link of the form `[[WikiLink]]`.
+If
+    there is an active region, use the region as the link text.
+If the point is at a word, use the word as the link text.
+If there is no active region and the point is not at word, simply insert link markup.
+Note that wiki links are an extension to Markdown and are not supported by all processors.

   * Markdown and Maintenance Commands: <kbd>C-c C-c</kbd>

     *Compile:* <kbd>C-c C-c m</kbd> will run Markdown on the current buffer